-Source: EIA; Guinness Global Investors, July 2025
+Source: EIA; Guinness Global Investors, September 2025

 The growth in US shale oil production, especially the Permian Basin, raises the question of how much more there is to come and at what price.
 Our assessment is that US shale oil is capital-intensive but some growth is viable, on average, at around \$70 oil prices.
 In particular, there appears to be ample inventory in the Permian Basin to maintain volumes into the late-2020s.
-The rate of development is heavily dependent on the cashflow available to producing companies, which tends to be recycled immediately into new wells, and the underlying cost of services to drill and fracture the wells.
-Since 2019, we have seen increased shareholder pressure applied to US E&P companies to improve their capital discipline and to cut their reinvestment rates.
+The rate of development is heavily dependent on the cashflow available to producing companies, and the underlying cost of services to drill and fracture the wells.
+Since 2019, we have seen increased shareholder pressure successfully applied to US E&P companies to improve their capital discipline and to cut their reinvestment rates.